How is Evidence used in the Programme?

 The quantitative evidence is based on tests of word reading, tests of sentence and paragraph reading, tests of one word spelling and tests of sequential writing and spelling.
 The qualitative evidence is based on fluency indicators and indices of comprehension, while the observational evidence is based on based on analysis of the child’s oral reading of text, using our evaluation questionnaires.

-If you are a member of our network, copies of the evaluation questionnaires and a manual for our assessment procedures can be obtained from me free of charge, by emailing me at pottercs@gmail.com
+If you are a member of our network, copies of the evaluation questionnaires and a manual for our assessment procedures can be obtained from me at low cost, by emailing me at pottercs@gmail.com

 How are Assessment and Evaluation Conducted?